heli-xu/findSVI/README.md

     #>  9 42007      0.182     0.409      0.530       0.348      0.197  2018 PA
     #> 10 42009      0.712     0.606      0.0758      0.288      0.394  2018 PA

-(First 5 rows of results for 2017-NJ and 2018-PA are shown.)
+(First 5 rows of results for 2017-NJ and 2018-PA are shown.
+‘RPL_themes\` indicates overall SVI, and ’RPL_theme1’ to ‘RPL_theme4’
+indicate theme-specific SVIs.)

+**To retrieve county-level census data *and then* get SVI for PA for 2020:**

 ``` r
 data <- get_census_data(2020, "county", "PA")